Colorado Solar Rebates and Incentives for 2013

 Colorado law grants cities and counties the option to offer a local sales and use tax exemption on solar electric systems as well.

-Colorado Utility Solar Energy Rebates + Incentives
+Colorado Utility Solar Rebates and Incentives

 Specifics about Colorado’s larger electrical utilities are outlined below, but many of the state’s smaller utilities also offer up-front and/or performance-based incentives to their customers for installing home solar systems.